massive-oss/haxe-react/readme.md

 ### The compromise

-Unfortunately, the Haxe compiler (and editors) doesn't allow to use exactly the JSX XML DSL, so we had to compromise a bit...
+The Haxe compiler (and editors) doesn't allow to use exactly the JSX XML DSL, so we had to compromise a bit...

 This library's take on JSX is to use a compile-time macro to parse JSX as a string to generate